PaulBujor/Sudoku-Solver/README.md

 # Sudoku-Solver
-Sudoku Solver in Java using backtracking (bruteforce) algortihm.
+Sudoku Solver in Java using backtracking algortihm.

 Works for 9x9 sudokus, could be updated to any size.